ecki/jballon-hashing/README.md

 ## Usage

-The main entry is the class `net.eckenfels.jbaloon.BalloonHash`.
+The main entry is the class `net.eckenfels.jballoon.BalloonHash`.
 It uses Java 8 features and requires a ForkJoinPool.

 ```java
 import net.eckenfels.jballoon.BalloonHash;